Lamartine Griffin Hardman

-Lamartine Griffin Hardman (April 14, 1856 – February 18, 1937) was an American physician and politician who served two terms as the 65th Governor of the state of Georgia from 1927 to 1931.
+Lamartine Griffin Hardman (April 14, 1856 – February 18, 1937) was an American physician, farmer, businessman, entrepreneur, and politician who served two terms as the 65th Governor of the state of Georgia from 1927 to 1931.
 He believed that state government should be run like a business and was best known for his effort to make governmental processes more efficient.

 Family

 William B. J. Hardman, Lamartine's father, was Harmony Grove's first 'legitimate' doctor, and had come to Jackson County around 1848 as a 26-year-old graduate of Georgia Medical College in Augusta, Georgia, and Jefferson Medical College in Philadelphia, Pennsylvania.
 On January 2, 1851, W.B.J.
 Hardman married Miss E.S.
 Colquitt, who counted four governors of Georgia and Texas among her relatives.
 W.B.J.
 Hardman farmed a large tract of land, kept up a medical practice, and ministered in the newly formed Harmony Grove Baptist Church (now Commerce First Baptist Church) as its first preacher and pastor.
 He was active in city government, instrumental both in crafting the liquor prohibition clause in the city charter and in having the Northeastern Railroad located through Harmony Grove.